Unique, meaningful and oh so special

 I also looked at Japanese family crests and found one with a trifolia plant.
 The triquetra is also known to symbolise land, sea and sky or mind body and soul, tying this symbol to her Reiki and Yoga practices.
 It is from these symbols that the design took shape.

 The central stone was to be a Ruby, and my client came to the studio to choose from a selection, settling on a very beautiful cushion cut, ethically sourced from Sri Lanka.
-This ruby was to be surrounded by a bead set halo of traceable Canadian diamonds and was to be made in recycled platinum.
+This ruby was to be surrounded by a bead set halo of traceable Canadian diamonds and was to be handmade in recycled platinum.
 I designed the basket of the ring in the shape of the 4 loop knot, to signify harmony and as a nod to the West Coast of Scotland and Singapore.
 I added triquetra shaped shoulders and each would be set with 3 diamonds, symbolising their children and grandchildren.
 Then, because each part of the piece deserves the same amount of thought and attention, I added an elegant knife edge shaped band which tapered towards the shoulders.
-It is a beautiful ethical piece symbolising lives lived and the things that matter most.
+It is a beautiful ethical bespoke ring, symbolising lives lived and the things that matter most.

 We always start with your story.
 I get to know you through an appointment where I find out what you want to create.
 This is where I understand the bigger picture behind the piece.